10 Tips to Conquer the First Month of Breastfeeding and Beyond

-Whether your supply is strong or not so strong, I highly recommend moms start pumping as soon as they can do it and not feel overwhelmed because it seems the beginning of breastfeeding is when your body is likely to be producing the most milk and when you can easily build up a base of frozen milk.
+Whether your supply is strong or not so strong, I highly recommend moms start pumping within the first month of breastfeeding.
+The beginning of breastfeeding is when your body is likely to be producing the most milk and when you can easily build up a base of frozen milk.
 That way if things get challenging later when you go back to work (or need to go out of town), you have a stress-free stockpile at your disposal!
 And if your supply is low, it is the best way to build it up.
 I watched my sister go from producing less than an ounce to four ounces just from pumping after feedings!

 10. Do Not Fear Pumping At Work

 If you have to go back to work within the first month of breastfeeding, prepare to pump at work now.
 Many women are made to feel guilty or rushed for pumping at work or they let the stress of pumping deter them from continuing to breastfeed once they return to work!
 Do not fall into this category!
 The Affordable Care Act, signed by President Obama in 2010, includes a Fair Labor Standards section which requires an employer to provide reasonable time for a breastfeeding mother to express breast milk for her child for the first year of their life in a place other than a bathroom.
 This law is implemented in 49 states and the District of Columbia.
 So most likely your pumping rights are protected.
 Click HERE for more details.